CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## Bodyparts

+-```IGNORE_TEMP``` This bodypart is ignored for temperature calculations -```LIMB_LOWER```  This bodypart is close to the ground, and as such has a higher chance to be attacked by small monsters - hitsize is tripled for creatures that can't attack upper limbs.
--```IGNORE_TEMP``` This bodypart is ignored for temperature calculations -```LIMB_UPPER```  This bodypart is high off the ground, and as such can't be attacked by small monsters - unless they have the `FLIES` or have `ATTACK_UPPER` flags
+-```LIMB_UPPER```  This bodypart is high off the ground, and as such can't be attacked by small monsters - unless they have the `FLIES` or have `ATTACK_UPPER` flags